Combination Theorems in Groups, Geometry and Dynamics: Combining rational maps and Kleinian groups

-\begin{rmk} As in the anti-holomorphic case, there is a key qualitative difference between the dynamics of Bowen-Series (respectively, higher Bowen-Series) maps on $\mathbb{S}^1$ and the dynamics of polynomials (lying in principal hyperbolic components) on their Julia set; namely, the former has parabolic fixed points on $\mathbb{S}^1$ while all fixed points of the latter on their Julia sets are repelling.
-Consequently, the topological conjugacy between a Bowen-Series (respectively, higher Bowen-Series) map and such a polynomial is not quasisymmetric.
-This forces one to abandon classical quasiconformal techniques (used in the proof of Bers' simultaneous uniformization theorem), and apply David homeomorphisms to prove Theorem~\ref{holo_mating_thm}. \end{rmk}
+\begin{rmk} As in the anti-holomorphic case, there is a key qualitative difference between the dynamics of Bowen--Series (respectively, higher Bowen--Series) maps on $\mathbb{S}^1$ and the dynamics of polynomials (lying in principal hyperbolic components) on their Julia set; namely, the former has parabolic fixed points on $\mathbb{S}^1$ while all fixed points of the latter on their Julia sets are repelling.
+Consequently, the topological conjugacy between a Bowen--Series (respectively, higher Bowen--Series) map and such a polynomial is not quasisymmetric.
+This forces one to abandon classical quasiconformal techniques (used in the proof of the Bers simultaneous uniformization theorem), and apply David homeomorphisms to prove Theorem~\ref{holo_mating_thm}. \end{rmk}

 \textbf{Moduli space of Fuchsian matings.} In the torsion-free case, the only topological surfaces that Theorem~\ref{holo_mating_thm} succeeds to combine with complex polynomials are punctured spheres (see \cite[6.35]{mj-muk} for the definition of moduli space of matings between a topological surface and hyperbolic complex polynomials with Jordan curve Julia sets).
 This naturally raises the following questions.